sighpcedu/sighpcedu.github.io/content/events/BPHTE23CFP.md

 [https://sc23.supercomputing.org/](https://sc23.supercomputing.org/)

 Since 2014, the Best Practices for HPC Training workshop series at SC has provided a global forum for addressing common challenges and solutions for enhancing HPC training and education, for sharing information through large and small group discussions, and for fostering collaboration opportunities.
 The Tenth workshop (BPHTE23), an [ACM SIGHPC Education Chapter](https://sighpceducation.acm.org) coordinated effort, is a full day workshop focusing on extending collaborations among practitioners from traditional and emerging fields, exploring the challenges in developing and deploying HPC training and education, and identifying new challenges and opportunities for the latest HPC platforms.
 The workshop will provide opportunities for: disseminating results, understanding the recent challenges with effectiveness of HPC education and training materials and promoting collaborations among HPC educators, trainers and users.
-We are planning for papers, lightning talks and demos to be presented by members of the international community. _The workshop papers, extended lightning talks and demo abstracts will be published in a special issue of [Journal of Computational Science Education](http://jocse.org/)_ .
+We are planning for papers, lightning talks and demos to be presented by members of the international community.
+The workshop papers, extended lightning talks and demo abstracts will be published in a special issue of [Journal of Computational Science Education](http://jocse.org/)

 _We are now inviting abstract submissions for papers, lightning talks and demos._